 Belgian farmers received letters asking them to make their sprayers available for testing by a Ministry-appointed institution, in locations no more than 10 kilometers from their operations.
 The institution’s trained technicians would subject the sprayers to a regimented, standardized inspection.
 When the equipment met the standard, they would receive a permit in the form of a sticker (see below) attached to the sprayer.
 The growers paid for this service, based in part on the size of the sprayer.

 In order to introduce the process to the Belgian farmer, a short documentary was produced.
-The inspection process described in this 1995 video is superior to what the average sprayer operator does in Canada and the US in 2017.
 If you would rather not watch the preamble explaining why the prudent use of chemistry is critical to agriculture, and get right to the sprayer inspection process, skip ahead to 3:35.

 What follows is a brief outline of that 1995 process, which I’m told is similar to the process currently used in Belgium:

 - Administrators perform visual checks to assess the general condition of the sprayer (e.g. obvious maintenance, safety and operational issues).